AnataySmn/library-management-system/README.md

 Correct live link: https://onlinlibrary-management-system-f90e2c15b4e1.herokuapp.com/

 Sorry for the delay, I tried to host it online using azure, but it gave me errors.
-So, it's hosting using heroku.
+So, now it's hosting using heroku.